Data displayed in both Plexus Connect grid and form views can be visualized using an integrated component called Charts view.

 On this page:

 There are two options available in the dropdown menus of axis titles.
 The first one is for changing of Dimension Mapping.
 By clicking on this option, a scrollable menu opens.
 It contains a list of all fields available for selection and enables the user to restore the chart with the newly selected field.
 The second option is Change to log/linear scale.
 By clicking this option the axis scale switches from linear to logarithmic and back.
+For histograms, the second option in the dropdown menu enables customization of bin width.

 The legend panel of the data point coloring is also scrollable and contains a list of all available fields.
 Switching to a new field changes the color scheme accordingly.
 Below the legend panel, the colors of the current color scheme and the values they represent are listed.
 Similarly, the data point size and shape are indicated on the corresponding legend panels.
 Both contain lists of all available fields, the analogous schemes of data point size and shape and the values they represent.